Category Archives: Awesomeness

 2. Show up.
 Did you agree to be there – either through the space or through the organizer?
 Your butt had better be there!
 It’s frustrating when people RSVP, then ghost – don’t be that person.

 3. Respect other people’s work.
 This is a BIG one, friends!
 Just because someone is working on something where you can see it doesn’t mean it’s yours to use.
-Not many of us have the luxury of a private studio every time we need to work on our act, and I can’t count the number of times Angela and I were mid-creation on a new piece, only to turn around and see several people piggybacking on what we JUST DID!!
+Not many of us have the luxury of a private studio every time we need to work on our act, and I can’t count the number of times my aerial partner and I were mid-creation on a new piece, only to turn around and see several people piggybacking on what we JUST DID!!
 Spare me the argument that there’s nothing new under the sun – that’s not the point.
 It’s about respecting the boundaries of your peers, and treating their work with appreciation, not appropriation.
 When you see someone working on something awesome, and you’re not sure if it’s “public domain” or not, ask!
 Most circus folks are incredibly generous, and will graciously let you know if they want to hold on to the move for a little while, or if it’s been around for ages and it’s all yours.

 Just One More Thing